35 Medical Trivia Questions Only Geniuses Will Get Right

 D. A disorder affecting infants who lack the instinct to breastfeed

 Lactase is a digestive enzyme that helps break down milk sugars.
 Virtually all humans produce plenty of lactase as babies, but many decrease production in adulthood.
 In fact, only about a third of the world’s adults can fully digest dairy.
 Genes play a large role in lactase persistence: for instance, roughly 25 per cent of Greek adults can consume lactose without effects such as gas or bloating, compared to upward of 90 per cent of Irish men and women.
-Don’t miss these 11 dangerous myths about food allergies.
+Check out the latest research on the growing debate: is milk good for you?

 Capillary refill time is the time it takes for…